AdobeDocs/commerce-operations.en/README.md

-# Adobe Commerce user documentation
+# Adobe Commerce technical documentation

 We welcome contributions from our community as well as from Adobe employees from outside the documentation teams.